 Depending upon the strategic planning process of an organization, information from the initial steps can be used to allocate appropriate budget.
 This helps to create a consolidated view of all IT demand types to then realize tradeoffs and synergies.

 The IT demand management team can take the results of the IT prioritization process and begin adding projects in priority order to the IT strategic plan.
-However, they must ensure that project dependencies are considered when adding the prioritized projects.
+However, they must ensure that project dependencies are considered when adding the prioritized projects in project planning and managing projects.

 Putting an IT Demand Management Center in place

-For any organization to successfully implement the IT demand management process, it needs people, procedures, and tools.
+For any organization to successfully implement the IT demand management process, it needs people, procedures, and tools for manage working.
 Below I describe the basic components and how this should all work in a general sense.
 This can be placed either as a centralized hub or as a peripheral departmental center.

 Key IT demand management roles: